-The specific yearly thermal output of flat plate solar collectors is around 300-600 kWh/m, with an average of around 450 kWh/m in the years 2012-2015.
+The specific yearly thermal output of flat plate solar collectors is around 300-600 kWh/m2, with an average of around 450 kWh/m2 in the years 2012-2015.
 This shows variation due to solar radiation and site-specific conditions, as well as other aspects [4].

 A performance guarantee may be given by the contractor.
 Fact Sheet 3.3 in [13] describes a method for performance guarantees.
 A performance guarantee may be given for certain operation situations at given solar radiation and temperatures (mean absorber fluid and outdoor temperatures).
 However, the guarantees provided by the producers do not ensure yearly specific annual thermal outputs.
-Yet given the performance guarantees, likely yearly outputs may be assessed quite accurately, when also taking into consideration the uncertainties regarding solar radiation and temperature variations.

-&lt;sup>20 G = Total (global) irradiance on the collector surface a1 and a2=first and second order heat loss coefficients cf. European Standard EN12975 for efficiency of solar collectors.
+Yet given the performance a1 and a2=first and second order heat loss coefficients cf. European Standard EN12975 for efficiency of solar collectors.